weygoldt/colorblind-directioncells/README.md

-# Calcium imagin in zebra larva
+# GP Arrenberg: Color sensitivity of direction-selective cells in the zebrafish optic tectum